-Program copy and poster design and all copy costs if not black and white

-- If the student wants a specialty paper, they will have to provide it themselves.
-If a student wants color printing, they will have to provide it themselves through an outside vendor. - Any costs associated with costumes, sets, props or equipment needed beyond the theatre's inventory. - Obtaining lighting designers and stage managers for the project.
-The production staff will assist you with identifying these people. - All sound source materials - Arranging video documentation beyond the documentation provided by the Department.
-We encourage you to ask peers and undergraduate students for additional camera support for multiple-camera shoots.
+- Program copy and poster design and all copy costs if not black and white - If the student wants a specialty paper, it must be provided by the student.
+If a student wants color printing, it must be provided by the student through an outside vendor. - Any costs associated with costumes, sets, props or equipment needed beyond the theatre's inventory. - Obtaining lighting designers and stage managers for the project.
+The production staff assists with identifying such collaborators, if needed. - All sound source materials. - Arranging video documentation beyond the documentation provided by the Department.
+We encourage you to ask peers and undergraduate students for additional camera support for multiplecamera shoots.
 Department cameras and equipment are available to use for anyone who has training through our Media Manager or a Dance Film class.
 The Production Manager can assist with placement of cameras in the Barnett Theatre. - Removing project props out of Grad Office area within one week after the close of the production.

 Urban Arts Space and alternative spaces.
-MFA Projects may be presented in an alternate space such as Urban Arts Space (UAS) with approval and will receive the following support:
+MFA Projects may be presented in an alternate space such as Urban Arts Space (UAS) with approval and receives the following support:

 - Production personnel and resources may be available to UAS participants, pending Departmental use and schedules.
 OSU Dance Production staff members consult with UAS participants; they do NOT physically support UAS events.
 Members of Production 2601 may be available for stage crew. - Photocopying of posters and programs on 8-1/2 x 11 or 8-1/2 x 14 white paper, one-fold only originals.
 Both posters and programs must be submitted to the External Relations Coordinator for copy approval.
 Posters are due no later than four (4) weeks prior to the concert.
-Programs are due no later than two (2) weeks Please see the Publicity Process as detailed on the Dance website Toolkit section for more information. - If the student wants a specialty paper, they will have to provide it themselves.
-If a student wants color printing, they will have to provide it themselves through an outside vendor. - Video documentation of one performance with one camera may be available depending on Media Manager availability from Departmental schedules.
-All other documentation is the student's responsibility to coordinate appropriate volunteers and check out equipment from the Media Manager. - Video documentation footage may be available in the Media Lab 2-3 weeks after the close of the production. - Note: The Department will not supply any in-house equipment for performances in alternate spaces. - Removing project props out of Grad Office area within one week after the close of the production.
+Programs are due no later than two (2) weeks Please see the Publicity Process as detailed on the Department website in the Toolkit section for more information. - If the student wants a specialty paper, it must be provided by the student.
+If a student wants color printing, it must be provided by the student through an outside vendor. - Video documentation of one performance with one camera may be available depending on Media Manager availability from Departmental schedules.
+All other documentation is the student's responsibility to coordinate appropriate volunteers and check out equipment from the Media Manager. - Video documentation footage may be available in the Media Lab 2-3 weeks after the close of the production. - Note: The Department does not supply any in-house equipment for performances in alternate spaces. - Removing project props out of Grad Office area within one week after the close of the production.